Art & Photography

-Like all Tate galleries Tate St Ives houses challenging, contemporary exhibitions along with a permanent collection of the St Ives artists.
-They offer a great selection of workshops and sessions for schools including sketchbook and discussion tours.
+Tate St Ives houses challenging, contemporary exhibitions along with a permanent collection of the St Ives artists.
+They offer a great selection of workshops and sessions for schools.

 Visiting the Barbara Hepworth Museum & Sculpture Garden in the heart of St Ives offers a remarkable insight into the work and outlook of one of Britain’s most important 20th Century artists.
-Offering great options for schools from gallery tours through to sculptural practice workshops it’s a must-do activity for any visiting art group.
+Offering great options for schools from gallery tours through to sculptural practice workshops it’s a must-do activity.

 Leach Pottery & St Ives School of Painting

 Considered by many to be the birthplace of British Studio Pottery, one of the great figures of 20th Century art, Bernard Leach played a crucial pioneering role in creating an identity for artist potters across the world.

 Leach Pottery has a varied educational programme to choose from including hands-on pottery workshops in their education room.

 When the St Ives School of Painting opened in April 1938, it was the fulfilment of a vow made by two young officers who had served in the trenches some twenty years earlier.
 Still in the same studios they offer the unique chance for your students to be taught by practicing artists.

 Artist Educators in St Ives

 As so many contemporary artists have made St Ives their home there is no shortage of passionate and enthusiastic individuals to inspire your students.